 Use Vinegar or Baking Soda to Kill Weeds

-Hard to believe until you try it, vinegar is the best grass killer and weed killer I've used.
+It's hard to believe until you try it, but vinegar is the best grass killer and weed killer I've used.
 It is easy to get, inexpensive, safe to use in yards where children and pets play.

-According to the Agricultural Research Service, ARS,"The researchers found that 5- and 10-percent concentrations killed the weeds during their first two weeks of life.
+According to the Agricultural Research Service, ARS,"The researchers found that 5- and 10% concentrations killed the weeds during their first two weeks of life.
 Older plants required higher concentrations of vinegar to kill them.
-At the higher concentrations, vinegar had an 85- to 100-percent kill rate on all growth stages.
+At the higher concentrations, vinegar had an 85% to 100% kill rate on all growth stages.
 A bottle of household vinegar is about a 5-percent concentration."

 The killing ingredient is the vinegar.
 It works best on small, fast growing weeds.
 I used it as a sidewalk grass killer with great success.
 The sidewalk grass was dead in one full sunny day.